sunnyMiglani/MarkdownBlogPosts/FinTech.md

 - Targetting a group of products in a short period of time
 - Often giving v high or v low scores
 - Giving ratings wihch deviate from other reviewrs of a product.

+# Lectuer 16: Financial Technology

+Financial Regulation:
+- Authority with rules and directives to control and manage services.
+  - Protects actors (by providing insurance and deposit protection)
+  - improves efficiency (by monopoly regulation and antitrust laws)
+  - reduces risk (differentiates between retail banking and other banking systems)

+## Technology that assisted in finance

+1. Barcode Scanners:
+  1. Helped retailers, for inventory keeping and labelling prices
+  2. It's used in customer databases with loyalty cards.
+2. Credit Cards:
+  1. Diners Club (intro)
+  2. VISA mailed 60k cards to everyone
+  3. BoA had 1mil cards in circulation in 1960
+  4. Magnatic strip made it a lot easier to use.
+3. ATM (Automatic Teller Machine):
+  1. Barclays started it, 24/7 access to money
+  2. 80s networks appeared, and added more functionality
+  3. Consolidated ATM network (LINK) started in the UK

+These are examples of how the technical world grew in finance:
+First the data was needed to see how technology would work in this world, barcodes provided a great entry point into it.
+Second the network effects and scaling occured, where the card companies may have incurred a loss, but it allowed to build a network that helped in the long run.
+Third we came to ATMs that enabled the customers to get access to their resources more often using technology they wouldn't have before.
+This enabled the lock-in environment and helped the economy to work at scale.
+It even lead to regularisation and inter-operability amongst companies.

+## Fin Tech Current players:
+1. Traditional incumbent finance ( big banks )
+2. Technical startups (monzo, etc)
+3. Incumbent big tech - Google, Microsoft apple etc.

+Traditional banks:
+- Added tech to streamline their business
+- lead to a form of **incremental innovation**

+Start-up tech:
+- Used tech to introduce new services
+- Finance designed from the ground-up (eg cryptocurrencies)

+Incumbent tech companies:
+- Use current tech dominance to move into FinTech
+- Streamline tech and lock in users (apple pay)
+- Leverage +ve network externalities
+- Leverage Customer data.

+## TechFin / Tech comapnies into finance

+There's no **direct definition**, for techfin, and it's basically just giant technologies company , "BigTech" moving into finance as part of their service offerings.

+For example, Apple's Apple Pay, Amazon Pay, Android Pay etc.

+Altering defintions:

+There's two main definitions here, fintech and techfin.

+FinTech: When companies take the financial processes, and apply it to technology o make something new. for example building the app to be good first then building the financial models etc. (monzo)

+TechFin is when companies take the technology they have, and move it towards finance, for example creating an app on an old backend system. (banks making apps for themselves, ex: Barclays app)

+## Digital Finance Cube stuff:

+The visuals make no sense (Why are they a cube?)
+But the descriptions are:
+- Blockchain: Ordered and timestamped distributed public ledger, contains history of verified and valid transactions
+- Social Networks: Web-based services, that allow individuals to construct public porfiles, share with their other users and traverse connections within the system
+- NFC: Near Field Communication, short wireless point-to-point interconnection.
+- Peer to Peer: Self organising system of equal autonomous entities.
+Aims for shared usage of resources in a networked environment.
+Avoids central dependencies
+- Big Data Analytics: Characterised by enormous volumes of data, high processing and a lot of data sources to be taken into account.
+- Further Enablers: Things like Ai, Mobile internet worldwide, UI and Security.

+## LASIC: The Princples of Success:

+There are many factos that contribute towards the success of a company.
+There are a few outlined key factors:

+LASIC:
+- Low margin
+- Asset light
+- Scalable
+- Innovative
+- and Compliance Easy.

+### Low Profit Margin
+- Internet age, services are expected to be basically free
+- High network effects, so build critical mass ASAP.
+- Once critical mass achieved, monitise as quickly as possible.
+- Ensure customer lock-in.
+- Profit margins will remain low at the user level, so you _need high margins_

+### Asset Light:
+- Enables a low profit margin and is asset light
+- it's able to scale without incurring large fixed costs
+- This means that the marginal costs are low again
+- Free ride on existing tech (using SMS paymetns)

+### Scalability:
+- Technology must scale to reap benefits of network externalities.
+- Ensure scale doesn't comprimise efficiency / increase costs

+### Innovative:
+- Products and operations must be innovative
+- Widespread use of mobile phones and internet service enables much innovation in the FinTech / TechFin space.

+### Compliance Easy:
+- Low Regulatory complains enables innovation
+- businesses that recieve incentives to aid inclusion have an advantage.
+- development led regulation is better than development lagged regulation.

+## Case Studies
+There are a lot of case studies, check AleenaCodes' notes

+# Lectuer 18: Blockchain

+Evolution of payments:
+- From barter & direct exchange to single goldsmith banks with a central bank and a central ledger.

+Flow of Money:
+- There are intermediaries between the buyers and sellers, which means there's a transaction cost at each step, often meaning that the final seller gets lesser than the item is being sold for.
+- The risk intermediaries take, is offset by imposing penalties on the seller when transactions go bad via a system of _chargeback_.
+- Having a centralised bank can expose customers to risk.

+The steps for a blockchain / bitcoin based transaction are:
+1. Agree on the transaction
+2. Create the transaction message
+3. Sign the transactions message
+4. broadcast the transaction
+5. verify the transaction
+6. success!!

+### Step 1:
+Agreeing on the transaction:
+- Accept the price of the object
+- Add a price above that for any small fee that's needed to be made to incentivise the bitcoin miners.

+### Step 2:
+Create the transaction `message` which has 3 components:
+1. A reference to the earlier transaction that paid her the 10 btc
+2. a list of addresses of recipients to the payments, i.e addresses of those involved on both sides, since the transaction pays the sender money back
+3. a list of amounts to pay the addresses.

+### Step 3:
+Sign the message:
+1. Encrypt it with the private key.

+### Step 4:
+Broadcasting the transaction
+1. Broadcast the encrypted message along with the public key.
+2. Initiate the broadcast by spreading message to the sender's peers in the peer2peer network
+3. Before broadcasting it, they verify the message so that inputs >= outputs.
+4. Sender's transaction still hasn't been included in the blocckhain yet.

+### Step 5:
+Verifying the transaction
+1. Miners compete to be the first to "mine" a "block".
+2. Winner keeps the fee from _every_ transaction.
+3. This is meant to incentivise the transactions.

+## Anatomy of a block
+- Each block has a header that contains
+  - timestamp and version number
+  - hash of the previous block
+  - merkle root that summarises the new transactions.
+  - `nonce` (randomness) value that the miners header is hashed with sha256.
+- After the header is a list of transactions recorded in the block, and it includes the miner's fees.

+--- THIS IS TOO BORING ---

+# Lecture 19: Malware & Cybercrime

+There's an economic market that is focused on ensuring that there's no computer crime. and there are companies making money from combating it.

+Ransomwear is no longer lucrative, so attackers have shifted to cryptomining now, where they infect computers with bitcoin and other mining software, and mine that instead.

+Email is still one of the biggest, if not the biggest ways that Malware is delivered on computers.
+The most common method of email malware is phishing attacks using fake websites and fake login forms.

+Terminology:
+1. Virus: Program tha copies itself via attachement to a host code.
+2. Worm: Self replicating program that needs no host and no user intervention
+3. Trojan: Malware that masquarades as something else, invites the users to run it.
+4. RootKit: Malware concealed from normal user-processing.
+5. Backdoor: root into the system that bypasses security measures.
+6. Zombie: Machine controlled via backdoor/rootkits
+7. BotNet: network of zombies / bots.
+8. Randomware: malware that encrypts files and demans a ransom to unencrypt it.
+9. Phishing: fake emails that appear to come from trusted sources.
+10. Whitehat: good boi hackers.